blinklabs-io/docs/src/content/docs/guides/adder/Examples/003-example-2-watch-a-token-and-get-a-desktop-notification.md

 To get desktop notifications when a transaction includes the Tosidrop token cTOSI, we will run the following command in our command prompt:

-> ⚠️ Please adjust the path to your Adder binary if needed.

 ```
 ./adder --filter-type input.transaction --filter-asset asset1uaxup2yv695uat3chgwqtpg9xvau55pd5z6r46 --output notify
 ```